-FINAL EXAM (Thurs, Jul 10) (Comprehensive) Emphasis on Student Learning Guide Questions Chapters 1-11 and selected essay questions from Exams I, II, and III.
+FINAL EXAM (Comprehensive) Emphasis on Student Learning Guide Questions Chapters 12-15, 18, 24, 29, 29 and 30, 31, 34, and 42(all chapters covered during the course) and selected essay questions from Exams I, II, and III.

-Student Assessment
+Student Assessment (EXAMS)

-Three (3) lecture exams will be given over thee units and a comprehensive final exam, for a total of four (4) exams valued at 55% of the course grade.
+Three (3) lecture exams will be given over thee units and a comprehensive final exam, for a total of four exams valued at 55% of the course grade.
 The examination format will include multiple choice, short answer and essay items.
-Lecture unit exams will be conducted in the TC testing center.
-The final exam (lecture only) will be conducted in the classroom.
+Exams will be administered a minimum of one (1) week after being announced.
+Please inform the instructor ASAP if you know you will miss a lecture exam on the scheduled date and make arrangements to take the exam in advance.
+Portions of the lecture unit exams will be conducted in the TC testing center.